b24nguyen/VariousNotesAndDuties/PSYCH 207 - Exam Review.md

 #### Processing and Encoding

 - Maintenance rehearsal: memorizing something
-- Elaborateive rehearsal: elaborate on the meaning of a concept
+- Elaborative rehearsal: elaborate on the meaning of a concept

 #### Memories